mentalfaculty/LLVS/README.md

 ### What is LLVS?

-LLVS is a new kind of beast, and is not easy to characterize in terms of existing technologies.
-A reasonable description would be that it is a _decentralized, versioned, key-value storage framework_.
+LLVS is best described as a _decentralized, versioned, key-value storage framework_.

 It works a bit like a traditional key-value store, in which you can insert data values for given unique keys.
-But LLVS adds to this several extra dimensions, namely, that every time a value is stored, it gets assigned a version, and each version has an ancestry of other versions which you can trace back in time.
-Just as with Git, you can retrieve the values for any version at any time, determine the differences between two versions, and merge together versions.
+But LLVS adds to this several extra dimensions, namely, that when a set of values are stored, a new version is created in the store, and each version has an ancestry of other versions which you can trace back in time.
+Just as with Git, you can retrieve the values for any version at any time, determine the values that changed between any two versions, and merge together versions.

 All of this would be great on its own, but if it were isolated to a single store, it still would not be very useful in our decentralized world.
 So LLVS can _send_ and _receive_ versions from other stores, in the same way that you _push_ and _pull_ from other repositories with Git.